11 Tips To Help You Recover From A Breakup

 2. Go Home.

-After a break-up it’s normal to feel abandoned or rejected, so what better place to go than where you always feel welcomed, included, and accepted.
-It’s only human to want to want to feel these things.
+After a breakup, it’s normal to feel abandoned or rejected, so what better place to go than where you always feel welcomed, included, and accepted.
+It’s only human to want to feel these things.
 What is important to remember is to seek love from people OTHER than our partner (or ex-partner in this case).

 It’s also true that for some of us, the concept of “home” can mean different things to different people.
 So, if you’re not super close to your biological family, find a place where you feel the most loved— maybe it’s your best friend’s house, your workout class, or your volunteer group.
 Whatever ‘home’ is to you, go there, let them hold you physically and emotionally, soak up their positive energy and begin to heal.